 We recognize revenue from sales of products and services upon the later of transfer of title or upon shipment of the product to the customer or rendering of the service, so long as persuasive evidence of an arrangement exists, delivery has occurred, price is fixed or determinable, and collection is reasonably assured.
 Customers include resellers, original equipment manufacturers, and mobile network operators.
 We record deferred revenue when we receive cash in advance of the revenue recognition criteria being met.
 A significant portion of our revenue is generated from sales to resellers.
 We recognize revenue on the portion of sales to certain resellers that are subject to contract provisions allowing various rights of return and stock rotation, upon the earlier of when the rights have expired or the products have been reported as sold by the resellers.
-Revenues from contracts with multiple-element arrangements, such as those including technical support services, are recognized as each element is earned based on the relative fair value of each element and only when there are no undelivered elements that are essential to the functionality of the delivered elements.
+Revenues from contracts with multiple-element arrangements, such as those including technical support services, are recognized as each element is earned based on the relative fair value of each elements.
 Revenue from licensed software is recognized at the inception of the license term.
-Revenue from software maintenance, unspecified upgrades and technical support contracts is recognized over the period such items are delivered or services are provided.
-Technical support contracts extending beyond the current period are recorded as deferred revenue.
+Revenue from software maintenance, unspecified upgrades and technical support contracts extending beyond the current period are recorded as deferred revenue.